 Data management in distributed architectures requires careful consideration:

-- CQRS Pattern: Separate read and write operations for optimization
+- Separate read and write operations for optimization

 Communication Patterns